Acer cappadocicum

 - Container Grown

-Quercus glabrescens (POT grown)
+Quercus glabrescens (PLUG grown)

 Mexican white oak Ht 5-20m

 Mexico.at 2500 - 3400m.
 Broadly spreading, deciduous.
 Stiff leathery leaves, hardy, growing slowly in Holland.
+ONLY 4 PLANTS

 Group trees and shrubs: